disa-iccs/disa-iccs.github.io/index.md

 - adversarial attacks on information analysis
 - explainability of deep learning
 - learning how to detect the fake news in the presence of concept drift
-- learning how to detect the fake news with limited ground truth access and on the basis of limited data sets, including one-shot learning
+- learning how to detect fake news with limited ground truth access and based on limited data sets, including one-shot learning
 - proposing how to compare and benchmark the fake news detectors
 - case studies and real-world applications
 - human rights, legal and societal aspects of (dis-)information detection, including data protection and GDPR in practice